Lindsay Weir scored 416 runs in 11 Tests at 29.71. He also took seven wickets at 29.85 for New Zealand. Photo Courtesy: Wikimedia Commons

 Weir did not do a lot to write home about on his second tour; it was one of the wetter summers, and the New Zealand team was a lot weaker than their counterparts from six years earlier; as a result their performance was severely hampered.
 There was no encore of 1931.

-He also played a Test that tour, at The Oval, the last of the series and the last of his career (which also marked the debut of Denis Compton).
-New Zealand saved the Test but Weir failed, scoring three and eight.
-He was snared by Alf Gover, a few months older to him, in the first innings: they would later go on to live surprisingly similar lifespan.
+He also played a Test on that tour, at The Oval, the last of the series and the last of his career (which also marked the debut of Denis Compton).
+New Zealand saved the Test but Weir failed, scoring 3 and 8.
+He was snared by Alf Gover, a few months older to him, in the first innings: both men would later go on to live surprisingly similar lifespan.